-- The Medicaid I/DD Waiver Proposal Application may be obtained from DOH-DDD's Community Resources Branch (CRB).
-See the Assistance Directory in Appendix 3. - The applicant will receive acknowledgement of receipt of the submitted Medicaid I/DD Waiver Proposal Application.
-DOH-DDD will notify the applicant of the application status within ninety (90) business days of submission. - 3) The applicant has the responsibility to understand the HCBS final rule prior to submitting the application and the application must demonstrate full compliance. - 4) A site visit to the applicant's setting(s) may be scheduled as needed to assist in the review process and validate compliance with the HCBS final rule. - 5) The applicant must demonstrate in the application the plan to use an alternate EVV system for PCS that meets all federal and state requirements; or the plan to use the selected state-wide EVV system upon approval. - If DOH-DDD recommends approval of the application, the recommendation will be submitted to DHS-MQD for final approval and execution of the written Provider Agreement. - a) The applicant will be notified by the DOH-DDD and the applicant must complete the DHS-MQD application process online using the HOKU Provider Enrollment System at: https://medquest.hawaii.gov/en/plans-providers/become-a-medicaidprovider.html or complete Provider Enrollment Form (DHS 1139)
+- 1) The Medicaid I/DD Waiver Proposal Application may be obtained from DOH-DDD's Community Resources Branch (CRB).
+See the Assistance Directory in Appendix 3. - 2) The applicant will receive acknowledgement of receipt of the submitted Medicaid I/DD Waiver Proposal Application.
+DOH-DDD will notify the applicant of the application status within ninety (90) business days of submission. - 3) The applicant has the responsibility to understand the HCBS final rule prior to submitting the application and the application must demonstrate full compliance. - 4) A site visit to the applicant's setting(s) may be scheduled as needed to assist in the review process and validate compliance with the HCBS final rule. - 5) The applicant must demonstrate in the application the plan to use an alternate EVV system for PCS that meets all federal and state requirements; or the plan to use the selected state-wide EVV system upon approval. - 6) If DOH-DDD recommends approval of the application, the recommendation will be submitted to DHS-MQD for final approval and execution of the written Provider Agreement. - a) The applicant will be notified by the DOH-DDD and the applicant must complete the DHS-MQD application process online using the Hawaii's Online Kahu Utility (HOKU) provider enrollment system. - 1.
+Create HOKU username and password Click here.